formosa-crypto/libjade-testing/meeting_notes/9-28-prep.md

 * Unfamiliarity with assembly
 	* `error in “one-varmap” checker: modified expression`
 	* `asmgen: not able to assemble address`
+	* Unsure what I can and cannot do.
 * Register allocations
 	* Automatic variables live on the stack.
 	* Adding `inline` on functions seems to help.